-Property investing can be a good way to build your wealth, but it carries a certain degree of risk.
+Property investing can be a proven and low-risk way to build your wealth, but it carries a certain degree of risk.
 Before making a property investment purchase, you need to carefully evaluate the benefits and risks to decide whether or not it will be a viable investment for you.
-By consulting professionals or asking yourself questions, you can undertake a self-assessment to identify how much risk you're willing to take on, and look clearly at the risks so you know what lies ahead.
+By consulting professionals and educating yourself, you can do a self-assessment to identify how much risk you're willing to take on, and look clearly at the risks so you know what lies ahead.

 Assess the risk

-While property may be a less riskier asset compared to other options such as shares, you still need to evaluate the risk of the investment.
-When determining the degree of risk, you should conduct a cash-flow analysis with the help of an accountant or financial planner.
+Property is generally considered to be a less riskier asset compared to other options such as shares, but you still need to evaluate the risk of the investment.
+When determining the degree of risk, you should conduct a cash-flow analysis with the help of an accountant, property advisor or financial planner.
 It's important to consider all of the costs of owning an investment property, so you can work out exactly how much you can afford.

-It's important that you consult professionals regarding your intended purchase.
-Speak to accountants, property experts, conveyancers, local real estate agents, financial planners, and mortgage brokers to help you decide whether or not the property will represent a valuable investment.
+It's a good idea to consult professionals about your property investing goals.
+Speak to accountants, property experts, conveyancers, buyer's agents, local real estate agents, financial planners and mortgage brokers to help you decide whether or not the property will represent a valuable investment.

 Immerse yourself within as much information and research as possible.
 You can leverage resources such as the Australian Bureau of Statistics (ABS), CoreLogic Data, Residex and many other websites that provide property market data and insights which can form the basis of your research during this initial phase.

 Develop a property purchase plan and write down all the key decisions you'll have to make throughout the entire process – from identifying your investment strategy to accessing finance, signing the paperwork and screening potential tenants.